Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 Tools commonly used by our community to plot are:

 - [gnuplot](http://gnuplot.info): a simple but powerful and quick plotting tool.
 I use it for quickly visualizing results, but rarely for production anymore.
 Simply `pl 'filename' u column_x:column_y` for a scatter plot, substituting `column_x` and `column_y` the number of column in `'filename'` for x and y (e.g. u 1:2).
 Add `w l` for a line plot.
-Repeat after a comma (`pl 'file' u 1:2, 'file' u 1:3`) for multiple column plotting;
+Repeat after a comma (`pl 'file' u 1:2, 'file' u 1:3`) for plotting multiple columns to multiple data series;
 - [matplotlib](https://matplotlib.org): the "new" game in town.
-Extremely versatile and powerful to use, and nice and modern to view.
+It is extremely versatile and powerful to use, while nice and modern to view.
 It is a python library, with many [sublibraries and frameworks](https://blog.modeanalytics.com/python-data-visualization-libraries/) in the family.
 This is what I mostly use today.
 - xmgrace: the "old" game in town.
-Stunning results, but limited in versatility and ease to use.
+Provides stunning, standardized results, but it is limited in versatility and ease to use.

 After plotting, you might need to edit (not the data!).
 To do so a _vectorial editor_ is the best choice.
 Raster editor, like photoshop, work on pixels.
 Vectorial editors, work on lines and therefore have infinite resolution.
-These are ideal for data visualization, since it preserve precision in the definition of data (you could jump one pixel up/down in a raster image, but not in a vector image), and editorial quality.
-Inkscape is the best tool for this job.
-It is the reference point for vector graphic.
-It is especially useful to scientists thanks to an embedded latex rendering engine since v 0.48.
+These are ideal for data visualization, since it preserve precision in the definition of data (you could end up jumping one pixel up/down in a raster image, but not in a vector image), and editorial quality.
+[Inkscape](https://inkscape.org) is the best tool for this job.
+It is the reference point for vector graphics, and is especially useful to scientists thanks to an embedded latex rendering engine since v 0.48.
+It is multiplatform but with limited support outside of linux.

-Another discussion merits spreadsheet editors (e.g. excel).
-They are quick and dirty ways with integrated processing and plotting capabilities.
+Spreadsheet editors (e.g. excel) merit another discussion.
+They are quick and dirty tools with integrated processing and plotting capabilities.
 I do not suggest to use them for production work, since there is much that can go wrong remaining hidden.
-But if you have to do, excel is extremely efficient.
+But if you have to do, excel is extremely efficient handling big data tables.
 Gnumeric is the open-source alternative that comes closer.

 Finally, presentation of ideas during conferences and talks is integral part of being a scientist.
 Despite the fact that scientists tend to look at cold facts rather than fancy presentation, keeping presentation clean, simple, and visually appetizing goes a long way in attracting the attention of the audience and thus exposing your research.
 A whole post could be dedicated to scientific presentations.
 In this context, the tool used to make presentation are either beamer (a Latex-based slide template), or Powerpoint and its clones.
 Choose beamer if you want to fill the slide with details and mathematical expressions, use power point for a more visual and minimalistic approach.

 ## Software Engineering for scientists

 Nowadays programs are a cornerstone almost every aspect of the service and industrial economy.
-There are many ways and scopes to program, but why does a theoretical physicist program?
-We physicist formalize our understanding of the world in terms of equations that require calculation.
+Therefore, there are many ways and scopes to program, but why does a theoretical physicist program?
+We physicist formalize our understanding of the world in terms of equations.
 With computers we can compute the results of these calculation for a system that we want study.
 Doing so, we realize if our equations are a valid representation of the real world or not.
-To run these computations, we need to code efficient numerical programs, that can give us the answer in finite time, with finite resources.
+To run these computations, we need to code (efficient) numerical programs, that can give us the answer in finite time, with finite resources.

 A scientist is a person which has a particular interest to quantitatively understand some areas of the universe.
 The practical objective of a scientist making use of computations, is to build his **code-base**.
 That is his own "tool-box", which he uses to study the universe.
-Depending on the physics that he wants to do, this can be more or less difficult, require more of less knowledge of computational machines, and being more or less crucial to his final goal to quantitative understand his favourite slice of universe.
-The best and most useful codes you shared with the community, and the world.
-Some of it is published in [Computer Physics Communication](https://www.journals.elsevier.com/computer-physics-communications), where a database of scientific codes since 1969 is available.
+Depending on the physics that one wants to do, this can be more or less complicated and hungry for resources, require more of less knowledge of computational machines.
+Most importantly, the obtained code-base could be more or less crucial to one's final goal to quantitative understand one's favourite slice of universe.

+The best and most useful codes are sometimes shared with the community, and the world.
+Some of these useful codes are published in [Computer Physics Communication](https://www.journals.elsevier.com/computer-physics-communications), where a database of scientific codes since 1969 is available.
+Others on personal website and code-sharing platform such as [github](www.github.com)

 Software engineering is the application of design and analysis principles to software production.
 This is a huge field, and most of the software engineering principles do not naively apply to computational software programmed by physicist, since our aims are very specific respect to the broad use of informatics in the information age.
-The old generation of theoretical physics community approached this field as per this quote by prominent computer scientist Dijikstra: _"software engineering has accepted as its charter "How to program if you cannot."_
+The old generation of theoretical physics community approached this field with the attitude represented by this quote by prominent computer scientist Edsger Dijkstra: _"software engineering has accepted as its charter "How to program if you cannot."_ Nonetheless, they programmed beautiful pieces of code.

 However, is indisputable that the choices you make in [organizing your work](https://en.wikipedia.org/wiki/Software_development_process) and the writing of the code, define the capability, efficiency and maintainability of the software itself.
 That is, the ability of your _code-base_ to study the universe.
 That is, the outcome of your work.
 Therefore, choose wisely.